-The operations of the Corporation are subject to federal, provincial and municipal laws and regulations concerning environmental matters.
-Its management as well as the management of its subsidiaries believe that compliance with these regulations has not a material adverse effect on its business, financial condition or results of operations.
+The operations of TVA are subject to federal, provincial and municipal laws and regulations concerning environmental matters.
+Besides the impact of the coming into force of the new fees with respect to business contributions for costs related to waste recovery services provided by Québec municipalities (Bill 88) which adversely affect actual and future operating expenses of the Publishing sector, the management of the Corporation as well as the management of its subsidiaries believe that compliance with the environmental regulation has not a material adverse effect on its business, financial condition or results of operations.